 Danielle is a senior management consultant, entrepreneur, mother of three avid swimmers and inventor of the Nemes.
 The Nemes is a simple yet revolutionary and versatile recreational aquatic aid designed to keep hair and hairstyles protected, re-hydrated and intact in and around water.
-It is the first of its kind, an actual stylish head wrap - not a modified cap - exclusively designed to foster and encourage more ethnic minority participation and inclusion in aquatics for life, health and well-being.
+It is the first of its kind, an actual stylish head wrap - not a modified cap - exclusively designed to foster and encourage more participation and inclusion in aquatics for all.

 Ed Accura is a British rapper and songwriter.
 He is the host of In The Deep End podcast and is the screen writer and producer of the new documentary short film ‘A Film Called Blacks Can’t Swim’, which highlights the frightening reality of just how many Black, Asian, and minority ethnic people in the UK are unable to swim.
 The film depicts the effects of the stigma, stereotypes and myths highlighting the views of various people with the BME community related to swimming and the water.
 The aim of the film is to help eradicate negative views associated with black people and swimming, as well as to encourage more people to learn to swim in an attempt to reduce the number of deaths by drowning.